Christian-DAntonio/ChristiansBookStoreW23/README.txt

  Just built the project and it went well.
 Im making progress!!!!!!!!!!!!!!!!!!!!!!!!!
  4:52
  I almost lost the whole assignment!!!!
 I made one massive mistake that almost costed me the whole project with the Add project Refrence part!!!!!!!!
 Thankfullly I rembered that I can undo some changes on Visual Studio, So i'm good so far.
 I'm getting to the point of finally being done.
+ 4:58
+ Now all the projects have a refrence to each other.
+Can't wait to be done at long last!!!!!!!!!!!!!!!!!!